geshan/geshan.github.com/posts/2022-08-30-what-do-tech-recruiters-look-for-part-03.md

 ---
 layout: post
-title: 'Things tech recruiters look for in your resume and first interview part 3'
+title: Things tech recruiters look for in your resume and first interview part 3
 date: 2022-08-30T23:27:32.000+11:00
 comments: true
 tags:
 - Misc
 cover: "/images/tech-recruiters/01tech-recruiters.jpg"
-pagetitle: 'Things tech recruiters look for in your resume and first interview part 3'
+pagetitle: Things tech recruiters look for in your resume and first interview part 3
 description: Save your resume from landing in the black hole.
 Learn what tech recruiters in Australia look for in your resume and first interview.
 keywords: what tech recruiters look for, tech recruiters

 ---